9 Basics of The Simple Path to Wealth

 In this case it cost me 15,000 Hyatt points for a hotel that would have cost about $800, which is a remarkable value of over 5 cents per point!

-I have a lot of potential Hyatt points from Chase Ultimate Rewards transfers and the Hyatt card I’ve held for many years, so I try to maximize my Hyatt bookings as much as possible.
+I have a lot of potential Hyatt points from my rewards cards and I try to maximize my Hyatt bookings as much as possible.

 What is great about hotel programs that have award charts is you can book these special event nights (think Super Bowl, Berkshire Hathaway meeting in Omaha, Taylor Swift concerts, etc.) for the same number of points as let’s say the emptiest Tuesday in January.